intel/device-modeling-language/doc/1.4/language.md

 may reference parameters declared at the same level in the object hierarchy, or in parent levels.

-The *object declarations* are any number of declarations of objects, session variables, saved variables, methods, `in each` statements or other `#if` statements, but not parameters or `is` statements.
+The *object declarations* are any number of declarations of objects, session variables, saved variables, methods, or other `#if` statements, but not parameters, `is` statements, or `in each` statements .
 When the conditional is `true` (or if it's the else branch of a false conditional), the object declarations are treated as if they had appeared without any surrounding *#if*.
-So the two following declarations are
-equivalent:
+So the two following declarations are equivalent:

 ```
 #if (true) {